Center of Academic Engagement

 Ridge Department of Intelligence Studies logo

-The ISAB serves as a working, program-focused body dedicated to strengthening applied learning, workforce readiness, and career pathways for both undergraduate and graduate students in Applied Intelligence.
-ISAB members provide insight into industry trends, offer feedback on curriculum and experiential learning, and help expand opportunities for internships, mentorship, and professional networking.
+A working, program-focused body, the ISAB advances applied learning, workforce readiness, and career pathways for undergraduate and graduate students.
+Members share industry insights; provide feedback on learning experiences; and expand opportunities for internships, mentorship, and professional networking.

-Membership on the ISAB is open annually to any Mercyhurst University Applied Intelligence program alumni, employer partner, or industry professional interested in supporting the next generation of intelligence practitioners.
+Membership is open to alumni, employee partners, and industry professionals committed to supporting the next generation of intelligence practitioners.

 Purpose and Value

-The ISAB provides timely insight and actionable guidance that help Mercyhurst:
+The ISAB provides timely, actionable guidance to help Mercyhurst:

-• Align curriculum with current and evolving real-world industry and government needs.
+• Align curriculum with current and emerging practitioner needs.

 MU Intel class

-• Identify emerging trends in data, technology, and global affairs as they impact applied intelligence and applied intelligence research.
+• Identify emerging trends in data, technology, and global affairs.

-• Strengthen partnerships with employers, agencies, research institutions, not-for-profits, and alumni.
+• Build partnerships with employers, agencies, and research organizations.

-• Enhance the university’s visibility and reputation as a center of applied intelligence excellence since 1992.
+• Enhance Mercyhurst's visibility as a leader in applied intelligence since 1992.

 MU Intel student award winners